 Low Carb Flour

 The flour used for these cookies is superfine almond flour.
-I have not tested the cookies with any other low carb flours as my goal was to make the cookies completely with almond flour.
+I have not tested the cookies with any other low carb flours like coconut flour as my goal was to make the cookies completely with almond flour.

 Keto Lemon Cookies

 - 1/4 cup unsalted butter softened

 - 1 ½ cups superfine almond flour

 - Preheat oven to 350°F. Line a large baking sheet with silicone baking mat.

 - Add butter and erythritol to a large mixing bowl.
 Mix on high speed until light and fluffy (about 1 minute).